Disclosure: As an Amazon Associate We earn from qualifying purchases.

-Bad news for the welders that the number of injuries due to welding has exceeded the number of casualties in other occupations.
-The main reason for this is the negligence and ignorance of welder.
-If the welder does not have the proper protection, they have to work at high risk.
+The bad news for the welders is that the number of injuries due to welding has exceeded the number of casualties in other occupations.
+The main reason for this is the negligence and ignorance of welders If the welder does not have the proper protection, they have to work at high risk.
 Being permanently blind may result in neglect.

 Welding Flash May Cause You Death!

-An updated welding helmet always required.
-Welding helmet like esab sentinel a50 will reduce the risk.
+An updated welding helmet is always required.
+Welding helmets like esab sentinel a50 will reduce the risk.